Integrating RStudio Workbench with reticulate to interface with Python#

 Step 1.
 Install Python for all users#

-Install Python on the server with RStudio Workbench in a central location for all users (e.g.,
+- First, follow the Install Python from Source instructions on the server with RStudio Workbench in a central location for all users (e.g.,

 Step 2.
 Install